-Donald Trump Boasts Of ‘Beautiful Letter’ From Kim Jong-Un, Then North Korea Fires Two More Missiles
+Donald Trump Boasts Of ‘Beautiful Letter’ From Kim Jong Un, Then North Korea Fires Two More Missiles

 “I don’t like paying for it.
 We should be reimbursed for it and I have told that to South Korea,” Trump said, explaining his opposition to the joint military operations.

-But Trump when talking to reporters on Friday not only praised Kim and agreed with him over the war games, he then shifted to attacking U.S. allies, whom, he said “in many cases more than anybody else” had continued to take advantage of the U.S., as quoted by Politico.
+However, when talking to reporters on Friday, Trump not only praised Kim and agreed with him over the war games, as he then shifted to attacking U.S. allies, whom, he said “in many cases more than anybody else” had continued to take advantage of the U.S., as quoted by Politico.

-Though Trump told reporters, according to ABC News, “Maybe I’ll release the results of the letter, but it was very positive,” he provided no evidence that the letter actually existed.
+According to ABC News, Trump told reporters that he might “release the results of the letter” but added that it was “very positive.”
+Still, he provided no evidence that the letter actually existed.